Sarah Harding: 2009–2015: Reunion with Girls Aloud, disbandment and acting

+2016–2021: Final projects before death

-Harding competed on the BBC's Saturday night gymnastics show Tumble in 2014 where she came third.
-She also participated in season 10 of BBC's Celebrity MasterChef in 2015.
-She took part on the third series of The Jump on Channel 4 in early 2016, withdrawing on 26 February (Week 5) after tearing a ligament in her knee during a training session.
+Harding took part on the third series of The Jump on Channel 4 in early 2016, withdrawing on 26 February (Week 5) after tearing a ligament in her knee during a training session.
 In Autumn 2016, Harding appeared alongside Andy Moss in a UK tour of Ghost: The Musical.
-However, she was replaced mid tour by Carolyn Maitland after pulling out due to the subsequent pain from her injury after The Jump.
+However, she was replaced mid-tour by Carolyn Maitland after pulling out due to the subsequent pain from her injury after The Jump.
 In August 2017, Harding won the twentieth series of Celebrity Big Brother.

+On 18 March 2021, Harding released a memoir, Hear Me Out, documenting her life and career as well as her cancer diagnosis.

 On 24 March 2021, Harding released her final single, "Wear It Like a Crown", which she had recorded ten years earlier.
 However, she had found it and decided to release it with the profits going towards her chosen charity.
 The same day, the song went straight to number 1 on the iTunes chart.
-Although the single failed to chart on the UK Official Singles Top 100, it debuted and peaked at number 33 on the UK Official Singles Sales Chart Top 100 on 2 April 2021.
+Although the single failed to chart on the UK Official Singles Top 100, it debuted and peaked at number 30 on the UK Official Singles Downloads Chart Top 100 on 2 April 2021.

+Posthumous releases

+In November 2024, Girls Aloud released "I'll Stand By You (Sarah's Version)" in aid of that year's Children in Need.
+The single features previously unreleased vocals from Harding, singing the lead in the verses.
+An official music video premiered on the same day as the single's release.